ghimiresunil/Blood-Cancer-Detection/README.md

 needle.
 The extracted sample is examined under a microscope to look for irregular cells.
 * Cytogenetic analysis: To help identify individual chromosomes, cytogenetic testing takes the blood or bone marrow.
 It shows chromosome abnormalities while help diagnose and identify the leukemia type.
 Typically reports are accessible in 3 weeks’ time.
 * Immunohistochemistry: In immunohistochemistry, the blood sample of the cells produces unique antibodies and the difference of color can be seen under the microscope that allows to determine which kinds of cells are present.

+While doing this project I have found before CNN there are several algorithms that people used for image classification.
+People used to create images features and feed them into some classification algorithm such as SVM.
+Some algorithms also used image-level pixel values as a vector of features.
+For example, you may be able to train an SVM with 784 features in which each feature is the pixel value for an image of 28 × 28.
+The automated attribute extractors from the image can be thought of as CNNs.
+Although we lack a lot of spatial contact between pixels if we use an algorithm with a pixel vector, a CNN essentially utilizes neighboring pixel knowledge to analyze the picture by convolution first and only using a predictive layer at the end.
+Yann le cun first proposed this definition for digit classification in 1998, in which he used a single layer of convolution.
+It was later popularized in 2012 by Alex net which used multiple layers of convolution to achieve state of the art on the net of photos.
+So, henceforth make them am algorithm of choice for challenges of image classification.

+Following are the expertise I have gained as a researcher:

+* The segmentation method has been proposed using color-based clustering to acquire the nucleus region and cytoplasm filed from stained images of blood smears.
+The SVM classifiers are introduced with the correct characteristics and the results are satisfactory.
+* Automatically distinguish white blood cells (WBCs) from peripheral blood images and recognize five forms of WBCs they are eosinophil, basophil, neutrophil, monocyte, and lymphocyte.
+Eosinophil and basophil from other WBCs are first detected with a granularity attribute by SVM.
+The other three forms are then identified using CNN to extract features, and they are random forest to distinguish certain WBC.